-National competent authorities (NCAs) have the responsibility, as direct supervisors, to decide on capital, liquidity and qualitative measures.
+National competent authorities (NCAs) have the responsibility, as direct supervisors, to decide on

-- Since 2015, the ECB and the NCAs have been working together to develop a common SREP methodology for less significant institutions (LSIs), based on the EBA SREP Guidelines and building on the significant institutions (SIs) methodology and national SREP methodologies in place. - ➤ Harmonised methodology to be implemented by the NCAs in an optional staggered approach, starting in 2018 with the high-priority (HP) LSIs (as a minimum).
-NCAs to roll it out to all LSIs by 2020.
+Since 2015, the ECB and the NCAs have been working together to develop a common SREP methodology for LSIs, based on the EBA SREP Guidelines and building on the significant institutions (SIs) methodology and national SREP methodologies in place.

+In 2018, NCAs started to implement the harmonised methodology in a staggered approach, rolling it out further to all LSIs by the end of 2020 at the latest.